amoghmv/about-me/README.md

 ### 🧰 Interests

 - Quantitative analysis rooted in real context
-- Visual storytelling without over-polishing
+- Visual storytelling without making it look overpolished and for show.
 - Understanding *why* models fail - errors
 - Pattern recognition, process optimization, and open datasets
-- Learning to ship cleaner code, faster
+- Learning to understand code and how to make it more optimised

 ---